jw910731/blog/content/blog/2021-07-18-migrate-from-github-page-to-netlify-cms.md

 # Background

 I was recently planning about migrate my blog from Github Pages to Netlify, due to the lack of online edit solution for Github Pages.
 I had tried using gitpod as my online editor but it didn't work out well.
 I need to wait for gitpod to build the docker image before entering the editor, and the edit experience is not that well on mobile devices.
-Netlify offers Netlify CMS that after reading the documents I think it is worth to try.
+Netlify offers Netlify CMS which I think it is worth to try after reading its document.

 The migration at first is rather easy.
-Following the guide runs the static site on Netlify seamlessly.
-The Netlify CMS was not that hard to setup.
-The documents seems to be clear.
+The migration of static content is quite simple.
+The Netlify CMS was not that hard to setup with the guide of official document.
 At this moment, I had no idea I will be stuck at here for that long time.

 # Stuck

 The Netlify CMS it self is almost working well on it's own.
 Almost every function work well except Show Preview Link.
 When saving drafts in editorial workflow, it should create or force push a Pull Request and wait for CD pipeline to run.
 If the result of deployment met a certain condition.
 The "View Preview" button shows up.
 But the mysterious condition is not clearly stated in the document.
 I had no idea why I had already setup the CI pipeline but the View Preview button is not showing up.

 The first mistake I took was that I was used to Github Pages' publish method.
 That is, push the compiled files to a certain branch and It simply serves the content in that branch.
 Netlify had it's own publish method.
 I need to integrate my old CI pipeline with it's CLI tool to publish my content to it.
 The official CLI wrapper of Github Action is too slow to startup.
 I finally get up with [this](https://github.com/nwtgck/actions-netlify) tool.
 Which is written in Typescript and run much faster than official tool that need to wait for npm to install the CLI tool.

 The second mistake is that the unclarified condition which need to met in order for Netlify CMS know that this is the build result of preview link.
 After searching for several github issue of Netlify CMS and posts on Netlify support forum.
 I found that in [this document](https://www.netlifycms.org/docs/github-backend/#specifying-a-status-for-deploy-previews).
 It check the "context" of the commit status whether containing keywords related to deployment preview. **What is keyword related to deployment preview??
 Are you kidding me???** I found that the "context" of commit status is the text in check section of PR.

 ![](/img/gh-screenshot.png)